Analyze Engagement Results: eNPS Report

 It allows you to:

-• Identify areas of strength and opportunity in employee satisfaction
+• Identify areas of strength and opportunity for improvement

 Response-Breakdown.png